bjelam87/open-multi-agent-canvas/frontend/README.md

 ## Value Proposition

 Open Multi-Agent Canvas simplifies complex tasks by unifying multiple specialized agents in a single, interactive chat interface.
-Whether you're planning a trip with an interactive map, conducting in-depth research with real-time logs, or composing professional emails, this application streamlines your workflow and provides focused assistance tailored to each task—all within one platform.
+Whether you're planning a trip with an interactive map, conducting in-depth research with real-time logs, this application streamlines your workflow and provides focused assistance tailored to each task—all within one platform.

 ## Deployment